xslugx/frontend/src/docs/faq/questions-about-flexpool/what-reward-scheme.md

 ---
-title: 'What reward scheme Flexpool uses?'
+title: 'What reward scheme does Flexpool use?'
 ---

 We use PPLNS (Pay-Per-Last-N-Shares) Reward Scheme, where _N_ is 1M shares.